stm32duino/wiki_contrib/STM32duinoBLE-with-X_NUCLEO_BNRG2A1.md

 If you need to restore the stock firmware of the BLE module of X-NUCLEO-BNRG2A1, you can repeat the procedure using this firmware image:

 [DTM_Full.bin](https://github.com/stm32duino/wiki/raw/master/X-NUCLEO-BNRG2A1/DTM_Full.bin)

+If you should find some issues during the update process, you can try to repeat the procedure closing the J15 jumper on the X-NUCLEO-BNRG2A1 expansion board.